 April is just a few days away; the days are getting longer, evenings lighter and the Easter Bunny is loading his basket with goodies to hide around our gardens.

 For many of us, it's time to think about taking on those DIY challenges we've been putting off.
 The Easter weekend is an ideal time to get stuck in.
+And whilst we're still restricted on going to the pub or popping around to your mate's house, now is a good time to do those DIY tasks we've had on our to do list for ages.

 I've scouted around, asking a couple of Sudbury enthused DIY-ers to share their DIY top tips